Sergey Banadysev, Doctor of Agricultural Sciences, Doca-Gene Technologies LLC

 The area where the barrier crop grows becomes an effective trap for aphids if it is only a few meters wide, one or two passes of the drill.
 The choice of crops is wide enough, the main thing is that they are not carriers of potato viruses.
 The most commonly used cereals are wheat, rye, barley, millet, sorghum, ryegrass, etc. (photo 14).
 Quite rational, but requiring special care on seed plots, options for creating a barrier for aphids are planting close to meadows and hayfields (photo 13) and planting a field around the perimeter with potatoes (photo 15).
 However, one must be aware that there is no risk of mixing varieties only if one lot of seeds is placed on the same field.

 Shelter of plants for protection from aphids carrying viral diseases in potato seed production is not widespread.
 Although periodically messages on this topic appear, and two types of coatings are even commercially available.
-The first includes nets made of plastic threads (a type of mosquito nets, photo 17), in the form of wide canvases.
+The first includes nets made of plastic threads (a type of anti-mosquito, photo 17), in the form of wide canvases.
 Flying aphids, leafhoppers, psyllids cannot penetrate cells less than 0,6 mm.
 At the same time, thanks to many years of research by New Zealand scientists (Merfield CN 2014, 2017, 2019), it was found that even under the mesh with 0,3 mm cells, there are a lot of aphids.
 How?
 The insect's food instinct is very strong.
 Aphids find potatoes under cover.
 She cannot penetrate herself, well, there are also children - nymphs of very small size (photo 18), whom the aphid gives birth to immediately alive and hungry.
 They crawl through the smallest cells.
 And under cover they begin to multiply rapidly.
-So that they attract predators in turn.
+So, that in turn attract predators.
 Who also have to figure out how to overcome the shelter.
 Photo 19 - lacewing eggs, which were deposited through the shelter method.

 Another adverse effect of woven mesh is temperature rise.
 The smaller the cell size, the more the temperature rises.
 At 0,3 mm, the temperature under cover is 30% higher than the natural background.
 The third factor is incomplete penetration under the shelter of plant protection products.
 The developers and adherents of this technology are forced to recommend the repeated use of granular insecticides with a fumigant effect.
 To introduce them, you need to raise the shelter, of course, not for a moment, which makes the isolation factor very conditional.